SofiaBariami/qube_project/QuBe-SOMD_paper/FEP_preparation/README.md

   - Make a "Complex" folder in which you will need the (unsolvated) ligand and protein prm7 and rst7 files, and the combine.py script.
   - Nativage to the ipython in BioSimSpace.app (e.g. biosimspace.app/bin/ipython)
   - Run the following command in ipython: **run ./combine.py --system1 LigFILE.prm7 LigFILE.rst7 --system2 PROTEIN.prm7 PROTEIN.rst7 --output PROT_LigFILE**
-  - This will create unsovated prm7 and rst7 files for the ligand in complex with the protein.
+  - This will create unsolvated prm7 and rst7 files for the ligand in complex with the protein.

 5) Solvate the complex:
   - Still within the "Complex" folder you will now also need the solvate.py script.